-These special properties have been added to the Flare user interface in order to support some of the unique features available only in MadCap Software products.
+These special properties have been added to the Flare Desktop user interface in order to support some of the unique features available only in MadCap Software products.

 Following is a list of MadCap-specific tag properties.
-For more details and steps for each, see the online Help.
+For more details and steps for each, see the Help system.